holoviz/panel/doc/how_to/callbacks/load.md

 # Defer Long Running Tasks to Improve the User Experience

 This guide addresses how to defer long running tasks to after the application has loaded.
-Use this to improve the user experience.
+You can use this to improve the user experience of your app.

 ---